 There are so many ways to write a welcome email to your new subscribers, as you can see.
 You can surely find one of the welcome email examples that should work for you.

 Let’s circle back to the email from the luggage brand Away.
 This time, let’s look at the third paragraph of their welcome email.

-What they’re doing in this paragraph is establishing expectations.
-They’re telling you what kinds of emails you’ll receive in your inbox now that you’ve subscribed to.
+What they’re doing in this paragraph is establishing expectations for your new subscribers.
+They’re telling you what kinds of emails you’ll receive in your inbox now that you’ve subscribed.